 However, there are a lot of variations in UV lights.
 Some lights have more than one lamp per housing, and some have more than one drive current for the lamp.
 Some have fans to maintain the lamp(s) at an optimum operating temperature.
 Some do not have any cover or filter (usually for irradiation applications).

 Fluorescent applications.
 Both private collectors and museums use ultraviolet lights, such as those shown here, to display the beauty of fluorescent minerals.
-Most use SW as vs. LW350 and LW370, but some also use MW wavelengths.
+Most use SW or both SW and LW as vs. only LW350 or LW370, but some also use MW wavelengths.
+For fluorescent mineral applications when LW is used, LW370 is much more common than LW350.
 Most other fluorescent applications use only LW UV energy.
 These are for special effects in theatrical shows or discos, for signs, or for non-destructive testing.
 In biotechnology UV wavelengths are used to visualize DNA that has been stained with ethidium bromide, or to see cells that have absorbed special fluorescent stains.
 In biochemistry TLC plates with DNA or RNA will appear blue under UV light.

 Irradiation applications.
-Irradiation applications include curing inks, coatings, glues and adhesives, and for water and air disinfections.
+Irradiation applications include curing inks, coatings, glues and adhesives, and for surface, water, and air disinfections.
 For irradiation applications involving curing glues, coatings and inks usually LW365 or LW370 in the UV-A range are used.
-For water or air disinfections only SW (UV-C) at 253.7 nm is used.
+For surface, water, or air disinfections only SW (UV-C) at 253.7 nm is used.

 All of these make up the majority of UV applications, even though there are hundreds of other applications for the use of UV energy.